ArtusLama/streamdeck-fileexplorer/readme.md

 - **View Folder Content**:
     - Display all files and folders in the current directory directly on your Stream Deck.
+    - Or just open a folder in your native explorer if you don't want it on the Stream Deck.
     - Show or hide native os files and folders.
 - **Folder Navigation**:
     - Open subfolders by clicking on them.